-Canon designed the existing EOS 100D to be as small as an APS-C format DSLR could possibly be, and it’s blessed with such petite proportions that you could almost have called it cute.
-But size isn’t everything.
-The EOS 100D’s tech now looks dated, so Canon has injected four years of technological advancement into the new EOS 200D.
+UPDATED 21/11/2018: Canon designed the existing EOS 100D to be as small as an APS-C format DSLR could possibly be, and it’s blessed with such petite proportions that you could almost have called it cute.
+However, size isn’t everything.
+The EOS 100D’s once-impressive tech now looks dated, so Canon injected four years of technological advancement into its heir, the EOS 200D.

 At its heart is a new 24.2MP sensor and cutting-edge DIGIC 7 image processor, upping the maximum sensitivity to ISO 51,200 in expanded mode and boosting burst capture from 4fps to 5fps, though video recording still maxes out at full HD 1080p.
 It comes with Wi-Fi, NFC and Bluetooth built in, and photographers new to DSLR shooting will appreciate Canon’s guided shooting mode.
 It's so user-friendly we've included it in our best cameras for kids guide.

 One of the 200D’s most obvious new features is its articulating screen, but tech like this adds bulk, so it’s not surprising that the 200D is fractionally larger than its predecessor and 46g heavier.
 It’s still noticeably more compact than Canon’s other new entry-level beginners camera, the 800D, though, if a little less ergonomic.
 The 200D’s grip is relatively cramped if your paws are on the large side, and there isn’t much space to rest your thumb.

 Your thumb is ideally positioned to operate the redesigned power switch though, while pleasantly responsive touch-screen controls help compensate for the relatively fiddly rear directional pad.
 The display itself is also a pleasure to view, with excellent viewing angles, brightness and colour accuracy.